dnegometyanov/rock-paper-scissors/README.md

   - To create builders for tests

-  - In case of framework version, probably its DI modules may be more suitable, than hand-made DI in `Controller` and `App`
+  - In case of implementations as framework version, probably framework's DI modules may be more suitable, than hand-made DI in `Controller` and `App` as well as some validation staff

-  - Think more on refactoring Model names - some of them like `PlayerGameScoreGroupedRankedCollection` and `PlayerGameScoreGroupedSortedCollection` semm messy to me.
+  - Think more on refactoring Model names - some of them like `PlayerGameScoreGroupedRankedCollection` and `PlayerGameScoreGroupedSortedCollection` seem messy to me.

 ## Game description